School of Law

 LAW 7650.
 Dynamic Lawyering for Systemic Change.
 3 Hours.

-This innovative project incubator seeks to prepare students for future leadership by fusing theory into practice and practice into teaching.
-Students will be exposed to innovative client-centered lawyering by helping selected organizations that serve underserved communities to transform challenging problems into concrete, workable legal and advocacy projects suitable for engagement between the organizations and NUSL students.
-Students will plan and phase short and long-term project proposals, and develop multidisciplinary project strategies for participation with diverse institutional and community stakeholders.
-Students can also deepen their research, writing, strategic advising and team management skills, and be taught to give and receive constructive peer, expert and client critique.
-Limited enrollment open to all upper level students; prerequisite for Legal Skills in Social Context program lawyering fellow eligibility.
+This innovative project incubator prepares students for future leadership by fusing theory into practice and practice into teaching.
+Students learn innovative client-centered lawyering by helping selected organizations that serve underserved communities to transform challenging problems into concrete, workable legal and advocacy projects suitable for engagement between the organizations and NUSL students.
+Students will: (1) plan and phase short- and long-term project proposals; and (2) develop multidisciplinary project strategies for participation with diverse institutional and community stakeholders.
+Students will also (3) deepen their research, writing, strategic advising and team managements skills; and (4) learn to give and receive constructive peer, expert and client critique.
+Limited enrollment course open to all upper-level students.

 LAW 7651.
 Human Rights in the United States.
 3 Hours.